 The general tool kit includes hammers, wrenches, hacksaw, screwdrivers, chisels, pry bar, utility knife, roofing square, measuring tape, and many more.
 Few more additional tools for roofers are roofing hatchet, tin snips, sheet metal hammers, hammer tacker, pneumatic nail gun, cordless drill, magnetic sweeper, sheet metal clamps, sheet metal hand seamers, etc.

 When you go buying a tool belt, you need to check the belt’s holding space.
 The belt can store a fixed number of tools.
 We recommend you purchase a tool belt that has options to add extra tools.

 Consider Belt’s Comfort

-Comfortability is an important thing of a tool belt.
+Comfortability is an important thing in a tool belt.
 You have to wear a belt almost all day long with heavy tools load.
-If it’s not comfortable then you can’t work smoothly and efficiently in complex work situation like in a carpentry job with tool belts.
+If it’s not comfortable then you can’t work smoothly and efficiently in complex work situations like in a carpentry job with tool belts.
 You need to take the belt with enough padding.
 It won’t create straining on your waist areas.
-Also, you should go for soft materials, it will give cushion touch to your skin.
+Also, you should go for soft materials, it will give a cushion touch to your skin.

-There are many quality belts that have a ventilated air channel on the inner side, which tends to pass air and draw sweat from your body, delivering great comforts.
+Many quality belts have a ventilated air channel on the inner side, which tends to pass air and draw sweat from your body, delivering great comfort.
 If you want extreme comforts then a ventilated extra padded belt is a must.